Victorian Railways Z type carriage: ACZ 1st Class & Conductor cars

 As patronage increased approaching the new millennium they were gradually called back into service, and converted to provide additional Economy seating capacity.
-In 1995-1996, cars 251, 253, 254, 258, 261 and 263 were all returned to service, reclassed BCZ for economy passengers.
-Many of these were rotated and attached to the west end of existing sets, rather than reforming their previous consists, to provide a temporary facility for wheelchair storage following passage of the Disability Discrimination Act in 1992.
+BCZ261 was the first to re-enter service in this way, refurbished and painted in the new crimson livery but without internal alterations, in September 1995.
+It was followed over the next year by cars BCZ251, 253, 254, 258 and 263; a sighting on Monday 20 November 1995 saw locomotive N452, hauling BCZ258-BCZ251-BCZ261-ACZ263-ACZ259 on the 17:40 train to South Geelong; in that consist, the locomotive and cars 261 and 259 were painted red, while the other three cars remained in orange.
+Many of these cars were rotated and attached to the west end of existing sets, rather than reforming their previous consists, to provide a temporary facility for wheelchair storage following passage of the Disability Discrimination Act in 1992.
 ACZ cars 259 and 262 were retained in service as loose 1st class carriages, for attaching to special consists as required; and ACZ256 was stored at Bendigo pending restoration and conversion to BCZ when the funding for the program ran out, so it was stored indefinitely.
 It was finally completed and re-entered service in 2000, following damage to some of the Sprinter vehicles and a jump in patronage.

 In 2003 cars 251, 253 and 254 were converted to the new BTN format, with 88 seats arranged in 2+3, matching the capacity of the BN sitting carriages; and 256, 258 and 261 were converted to BZN, a modification of the BCZ arrangement with 76 economy seats in lieu of 52 1st class seats.
 The six cars were paired, then attached to three N type carriage sets.
 That left ACZ259, ACZ262 and BCZ263 with V/Line Passenger.
 When West Coast Railway folded in 2004, V/Line re-purchased cars ACZ252 and ACZ257.
 In 2006-2007, ACZ257, ACZ259 and ACZ262 were reclassed BCZ (to go with BCZ263), though no internal changes were applied at the time, and ACZ252 was converted to BZN252.
 BCZ262 was converted to the BZN format in 2008, and BCZ259 to BTN259 followed in 2013, leaving only BCZ257; this vehicle was used to form set Z57 when additional capacity was required on the Geelong line, and in more recent times it has been utilised as a secondary luggage storage area, attached to one of the regular N sets, often rostered to run to Swan Hill where the reduced capacity is manageable, and the increased comfort appreciated.